student-hub/acs-upb-mobile/CONTRIBUTING.md

 * Make sure you have the *Project* view open in the **Project** tab on the left in Android Studio (not *Android*).
 * Flutter comes with **Hot Reload** (the lightning icon, or *Ctrl+\\* or *⌘\\*), which allows you to load changes in the code quickly into an already running app, without you needing to reinstall it.
 It's a very handy feature, but it doesn't work all the time - if you change the code, use Hot Reload but don't see the expected changes, or see some weird behaviour, you may need to close and restart the app (or even reinstall).
 * If **running on web** doesn't give the expected results after changing some code, you may need to clear the cache (in *Chrome*: *Ctrl+Shift+C* or *⌘+Shift+C* to open the Inspect menu, then right-click the *Refresh* button, and select *Empty cache and Hard reload*.)
+* [Flutter Inspector](https://flutter.dev/docs/development/tools/devtools/inspector) is a powerful tool which allows you to visualize and explore Flutter widget trees.
+You can use it to find out where a specific part of the UI is defined in the code (by turning on *Select widget mode* and selecting the widget you'd like to find), it can help you debug layouts (by enabling *Debug Paint*, you can visualize padding, alignments and widget borders) and much more.
+* Get used to **reading code and searching through the codebase**.
+The project is fairly large and for most things, you should be able to find a usage/implementation example within our codebase.
+Do try to reuse code as much as possible - prefer creating a customizable widget with the parameters you need for different use cases, over copy-pasting widget code.
+Some tips for exploring the codebase:
+  - *Ctrl+Shift+F* or *⌘+Shift+F* upon clicking a directory in the Project view lets you search a keyword through the entire directory.
+This is particularly useful for searching for something in the entire codebase.
+  - *Ctrl+click* or *⌘+click* through a class/method name takes you to its definition.
+You can also right-click on it and use "Find usages" or the various "Go To" options to explore how it is used/defined.
+    * Oftentimes, a class definition will be in a file that is outside our project - either from a package or the Flutter framework itself.
+These files are marked with a yellow background in the Android Studio tab bar.
+You cannot edit them, but it's often useful to read through them to understand how they work.
 * By default, **Flutter apps run in debug mode**.
 That means a DEBUG banner is shown on the upper right corner of the app, and errors and overflows are marked quite visibly in the UI.
   - If you'd like to temporarily hide the debug mode banner (to take a screenshot, for instance), open the *Flutter Inspector* tab from the right hand edge of Android Studio, click *More actions* and select *Hide debug mode banner*.
   - Note that Flutter's debug mode is different from the Android Studio debugging (bug button), which is meant to allow you to use breakpoints and other debugging tools.